cybriq/proc/README.md

     - [ ] Read and pass through logging from child process
     - [ ] Correctly handle process signals from OS/tty to trigger orderly shutdown of child processes and leave none orphaned
+    - [ ] Create a Rust implementation of the child process control interface so Rust services/libraries can be seamlessly integrated without FFI annoyances.
+- [ ] Build system that wraps around `go` to automatically update modified generators transparently.

 ## Contributing